kojix2/ruby-htslib/README.md

 The most challenging part is the return value.
 In the Crystal language, methods are expected to return only one type.
 On the other hand, in the Ruby language, methods that return multiple classes are very common.
 For example, in the Crystal language, the compiler gets confused if the return value is one of six types: Int32, Int64, Float32, Float64, Nil, or String.
 In fact Crystal allows you to do that.
 But the code gets a little messy.
 In Ruby, this is very common and doesn't cause any problems.

-Memory management

-Ruby and Crystal are languages that use garbage collection.
-However, the memory release policy for allocated C structures is slightly different: in Ruby-FFI, you can define a `self.release` method in `FFI::Struct`.
-This method is called when GC.
-So you don't have to worry about memory in high-level APIs like Bam::Record or Bcf::Record, etc. Crystal requires you to define a finalize method on each class.
-So you need to define it in Bam::Record or Bcf::Record.

-Macro functions

-In ruby-htslib, C macro functions are added to `LibHTS`, but in Crystal, `LibHTS` is a Lib, so methods cannot be added. methods are added to `LibHTS2`.

 #### Naming convention

 If you are not sure about the naming of a method, follow the Rust-htslib API.
 This is a very weak rule. if a more appropriate name is found later in Ruby, it will replace it.

-#### Support for bitfields of structures

-Since Ruby-FFI does not support structure bit fields, the following extensions are used.

-- [ffi-bitfield](https://github.com/kojix2/ffi-bitfield) - Extension of Ruby-FFI to support bitfields.

-#### Automatic validation

-In the `script` directory, there are several tools to help implement ruby-htslib.
-Scripts using c2ffi can check the coverage of htslib functions in Ruby-htslib.
-They are useful when new versions of htslib are released.

-- [c2ffi](https://github.com/rpav/c2ffi) is a tool to create JSON format metadata from C header files.

 ## Contributing